zaironjacobs/get-chrome-driver/README.md

 [![PyPI - Status](https://img.shields.io/pypi/status/get-chromedriver)](https://pypi.python.org/pypi/get-chromedriver)
 [![PyPI - License](https://img.shields.io/pypi/l/get-chromedriver)](https://pypi.python.org/pypi/get-chromedriver)

 A tool to download ChromeDriver.
-You can choose to download the latest beta release, the latest stable release or a specific release.
+You can choose to download the latest beta release (if one is currently available), the latest stable release or a specific release.
 You can use this tool as a package import or as a command-line application.

 ## Install
 To install: